 - Passes away

 Alimony payments can be modified in certain circumstances and cease if the paying spouse dies unless a court order exists that authorizes continued payment from the estate.
 As skilled Media divorce lawyers, we can help you through the process.

-Contact our firm today for alimony and spousal support guidance in Media, PA
+Contact our law firm today for guidance on alimony and spousal support in Media, PA

 Alimony, APL, and spousal support can be essential parts of establishing two family units from one.
 The Varga Law Offices has helped numerous Pennsylvanians understand and secure spousal support, APL, and alimony payments.
 Our office is conveniently located in Media, PA near the county courthouse and is open from 8:30 a.m. until 5:00 p.m., Monday through Friday, with additional hours by appointment.
 Contact us today by phone at 610.892.9909 or online.